 Guilt is something that every single parent will go through at some stage.
-Nobody warns you beforehand how difficult parenting is going to be, and the reality of the challenge can hit parents hard.
-As a Dad I have experienced many of these situations where I’ve felt guilty and have doubted myself, but it’s completely natural.
-Men generally find it difficult to open up about their feelings but I want every Dad out there to know that feeling guilty is okay and nothing to be ashamed of.
+Nobody warns you beforehand how difficult parenting is going to be.
+The reality of the challenge can hit parents hard.
+As a Dad I have experienced many of these situations where I’ve felt guilty and have doubted myself.
+This is completely natural.
+Men generally find it difficult to open up about their feelings.
+I want every Dad out there to know that feeling guilty is okay and nothing to be ashamed of.

 Here are the some of the things that I’ve felt guilty about:

 - Going to work every day and missing out on quality time with my son

 - Leaving my girlfriend to deal with quite a challenging little boy all week

 - Raising my voice at my son when he wakes up multiple times in the night

 - Not knowing how to calm my son down when he’s having a meltdown

 - Becoming angry and irritated when my son cries for long periods of time

 There are so many things that I’ve felt guilty about in the short time that I have been a father.
 It makes you feel like you are a failure and that you aren’t doing enough to be a good father.

 My job in a nursery requires me to work long hours over a four day period.
 I often find that time with my son becomes very limited during this time.
 The guilt kicks in when I think about how much time that I am missing out on whilst I’m at work.
 When my girlfriend sends me a video of my boy rolling over for the first time, all I can think about is that I wish I was there seeing it for myself.
 With our next child we are hoping to share the maternity.
 This means I will be able to spend a good few months off work.